Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <img src="https://i.imgur.com/dmIuudb.png" title="Dark firefox overall UI" />

 <p>Most of the job is already done with the userContent.css and userChrome.css files that you have to place in the
-chrome folder of your firefox profile (Look below for "the chrome folder" section if you don't know where that is).
+<a href="https://github.com/Izheil/Firefox-57-full-dark-theme-with-scrollbars#the-chrome-folder">the chrome folder</a> of your firefox profile.
 For this to work as intended, you should be using a persona (aka lightweight theme) or the default dark theme (The persona used on the screenshot is "<a href="https://addons.mozilla.org/en-US/firefox/addon/deep-dark-blue-forest/">Deek Dark Blue forest</a>" by <b>Sondergaard</b>).</p>
-<p>If you would also like a dark version of either <a href="https://addons.mozilla.org/es/firefox/addon/ublock-origin/">Ublock Origin</a>, <a href="https://addons.mozilla.org/es/firefox/addon/flash-video-downloader/">Flash Video Downloader</a>, or <a href="https://addons.mozilla.org/es/firefox/addon/video-downloadhelper/">Video Download Helper</a>, copy the "addons.css" file in your chrome folder as well.</p>
+<p>If you would also like a dark version of either <a href="https://addons.mozilla.org/es/firefox/addon/ublock-origin/">Ublock Origin</a>, <a href="https://addons.mozilla.org/es/firefox/addon/flash-video-downloader/">Flash Video Downloader</a>, or <a href="https://addons.mozilla.org/es/firefox/addon/video-downloadhelper/">Video Download Helper</a>, copy the "addons.css" file in your <a href="https://github.com/Izheil/Firefox-57-full-dark-theme-with-scrollbars#the-chrome-folder">the chrome folder</a> as well.</p>
 <p>In case that you just want to change the default scrollbars, you can apply just that without the need
 of using the usercontent or userchrome files provided here.</p>